Chart Color Schemes

 Infrastructure

-Riddells Creek has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Riddells Creek has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-No changes can significantly affect a region's performance like modifications to local infrastructure, major undertakings, and planning schemes.
-AreaSearch has pinpointed 0 projects that could potentially impact this area.
+No changes can significantly affect a region's performance like modifications to local infrastructure, major projects, and planning initiatives.
+Zero projects have been identified by AreaSearch that could potentially impact the area.
 Notable projects include Willowbank Primary School, Melbourne Metro Tunnel - Rail Systems Alliance, Sunbury Community Hospital, and Sunbury Line Upgrade.
-The following list outlines those most likely to be relevant.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.